-To pre-book your place on this course please email Jarek on https://www.uken.course-book you the link to register and pay.
+To pre-book your place on this course please email Jarek on lehrhaus@lbc.ac.uk.
+When the course is confirmed we will send you the link to register and pay.

 The course will cover new vocabulary changes in the language and pronunciation including the development of indigenous slang.
 We will also discuss other areas, such as whether Israelis and Diaspora Jews "do not speak the same language", the conflict with and rejection of Yiddish, other national revivals, Arab and Druze use of Ivrit in Israel and the perceived threat of English dominance in Israel.
 We will look at the kibbutz ulpan programmes and discuss attempts to Latinize Hebrew to improve reading comprehension and the Hebrew teaching that took place underground in the USSR following the Six-Day War.
 The course will encourage active discussion amongst participants of their own experiences and impressions.
 No previous knowledge is needed to participate in this course other than an interest and curiosity in the Hebrew language!